-Field-cycling NMR technique is a technique which changes the magnetic fields of the sample during the experiment.
+The Field-Cycling NMR technique is a technique that changes the magnetic fields of the sample during the experiment.
 This method can be conducted on the applications that require NMR parameters measurements at different magnetic fields, for instance, MRI contrast agent studies or protein dynamics or material science.